One Easy Way to Create Your Own Weight Loss Diet That Works for You

 The portion, no matter what size, had to contain mostly food from the unlimited list.

 Get enough protein.
 Eating protein with the first meal is a must for my success.
 Every persons needs are unique.
-There are many good sources of information on this subject, and each person should research this and find their own unique number.

 Pulling it All Together.

 Above you will see the diet rules I gave myself.
 The simplicity appealed to me and made it easier to keep things portable.